mndrix/miser/README.md

 % Implementations can specialize by restricting themselves to certain
 % inputs.
-Only those implementations that work will be considered.
+Only applicable implementations will be considered.

 tiny_sort(List, Sorted) :-
     length(List, Len),